akhilar97-raw/projectRawDemo/README.md

 ## 🙌 Author

 Developed as a beginner-friendly web project to practice HTML & CSS.
-Also requires alot of features, stuck and frustated at the code. still dont know what to do!!
+Also requires alot of features. still dont know what to do!!

 ---